sylron97/EPL_Predictor/README.md

 **EPL Predictor: Forecasting the Outcomes of Premier League Matches for The Premier League Season 2023-2024**

-📌 Introduction / Project Overview
+📌 Introduction / Project Overview:

 This project is one of the first open-source implementations to predict win, draw, or loss outcomes of English Premier League (EPL) matches using a hybrid approach combining Poisson Regression and Random Forest Regressor.
 While most football prediction models rely on either statistical methods or machine learning, this project leverages both, enhancing accuracy and offering deeper insights.

 Using historical data from 2000-01 to 2022-23, this model forecasts match results, key performance metrics, and final league standings for the 2023-24 EPL season.
 By making this project open-source, it serves as a valuable resource for football analysts, data scientists, and betting enthusiasts.